 Trans Studio Bandung Opening Hours

-Trans Studio Bandung opens daily from 10 AM to 6 PM.
-On weekend, the theme park has longer operational hours, from 10 AM to 7 PM.
+Trans Studio Bandung opens from 10 AM to 5 PM.
+From Monday to Sunday.

 |Trans Studio Bandung Opening Hours|